andrewhstead/stream-three-project/README.md

 Out of the Park Baseball was used to create a league consisting of eight teams split into two 'Conferences' of four teams each, playing a 60-game league season each year with the winner of each Conference meeting in a best-of-seven game series to decide the overall champions.
 The league was created for a 2000 season, thus enabling archive data to be included and a league history added to the site.
-The project is presented as the site would have looked on 25 April 2018, the end of development, which is portrayed as midway through the 2018 season.
+The project is presented as the site would have looked in April 2018, the end of the main period of development, which is portrayed as midway through the 2018 season.

 ## Contents
 1. [Planning](#planning)